GaloisInc/mir-json/libs/Patches.md

   ones.
 Also, we add calls to crucible intrinsics for mutex lock and unlock for concurrent crucible support.

+* Replace `sys::time` with Crux-specific implementation (last applied: June 10, 2026)

+  Crux's version is not suitable for doing actual timing (it hard-codes the time to a fixed date), but it does simulate much more easily than the actual implementation.

 # Notes

 This section contains more detailed notes about why certain patches are written